Skip to main content

 REPORT_ADDR:INET

-If you enter a recipient here for the report email, it will be sent to this addressee.
-If this field is left blank, the addressee saved in EAS will receive the report.
+If a recipient is specified, the report is sent to this address.
+If this field is left blank, the report is sent to the default recipient configured in the EAS portal.

 Body

-Enter the name of the file that contains the SMS text to be personalized.
+Specifies the name of the file containing the personalized SMS text.

 image-20240612-095749.png